-Henley were motorcycles produced in Birmingham from 1920 to 1926, firstly in Spring Hill, and then Doe Street.
+Henley motorcycles were produced in Birmingham from 1920 to 1926, initially in Spring Hill, and later in Doe Street.

-1921 By now those two lightweights had been joined by machines with 293cc and 677cc sv JAP engines, also with belt final-drive.
+1921 Two lightweights had been joined by machines with 293cc and 677cc sv JAP engines, also with belt final-drive.

 1922 By the middle of that year the firm was concentrating on a single model range that used a 348cc sv Blackburne engine.
 The company was so successful that they moved to larger premises in Doe Street, where they remained for the next four years.
 That autumn the 350cc progressed to ohv power, from the oil-cooled Bradshaw engine, a three-speed gearbox, all-chain drive and internal expanding brakes.
 A sleek appearance was achieved by the use of a sporting frame layout, with sloping top tube.
 That model was successfully used for competition and also in an Isle of Man TT race.